 The class of BSN’61 was the last class in the “old” curriculum of one year pre-nursing, first year nursing on campus in Sept 1956, two and a half years immersed in VGH program living in residence with a few weeks summer program at UBC School of Nursing, graduating from VGH with a diploma, then a fourth year at UBC with a major project to be submitted in Sept. with graduation in Nov. – a total of five and a half years.
 The Director was Evelyn Mallory who taught us nursing history, values and professionalism with great knowledge and wonderful humour.

-Nursing ’61 class is a group that we describe as “another family.”
+The Nursing ’61 class is a group that we describe as “another family.”
 We travel to attend the annual events and sadly, a few celebrations of life over the years.
-We have set up a Memorial Fund at UBC to which we contribute as a group each year.
-It is difficult to capture in words what we mean to each other… but we support one another by phone and mail, and have lots of fun when we get together.
-From our first year in 1957, we continue to experience a lifelong comradeship, a feeling of warmth and security in each other with deep and lasting friendships.
+We have set up a Fund at UBC to which we contribute as a group each year.
+It is difficult to capture in words what we mean to each other…but we support one another by phone and mail, and have lots of fun when we get together.
+From our first year in 1957 until now, we continue to experience a lifelong comradeship, a feeling of warmth and security in each other with deep and lasting friendships.